CopterExpress/clover/docs/en/agriculture.md

 red_violet_hugh= (171, 255, 255)
 ```

-Note that there are two ranges for red because red is at the edges of the hsv color space.
+Note that there are two ranges for red because red is at the edges of the HSV color space.